yidiq7/Manifold/CHANGLOG.md

 # Changelog

 ## [Unreleased]

-- Add an attribute hypersurface.k after set\_() is invoked.
-Then the default value for argument k in the symbolic functions can be changed to self.k
+## [0.3.3] - 2020-07-27
+### Changed
+- Changed the tensors from complex64 to complex128
+- Wrap the \_tf functions with tf.functions.
+This will enbale the graph computation.

 ## [0.3.2] - 2020-07-25
 ### Added